 The 365-foot Matchless, located in an area called Fryer Hill, was permanently covered when the cabin was opened to the public.
 But you can peer down into the mine’s grim, shadowed belly or look up at the wooden head frame to contemplate a rusting iron bucket used to lower miners starting a grueling 12-hour shift, for which they were paid the grand sum of $3 a day.

-The cable and pulley system that controlled the bucket were located in the nearby hoist house, which also holds a blacksmith shop with the mine’s huge, original bellows.
+The cable and pulley system controlling the bucket were located in the nearby hoist house, which also holds a blacksmith shop with the mine’s huge, original bellows.
 The hoist house also displays an intricately detailed scale model of the Matchless, which had seven levels, or shafts, to bring in the fresh air.

 Outside the small cluster of buildings, the sun brightens a deceptively mild-looking landscape, where winter temperatures have been known to drop to 50 degrees below zero.

 The Matchless Mine and Baby Doe’s cabin, located 1.2 miles east of Leadville on East 7th Street, is open 9 a.m.- 4:45 p.m. daily Memorial Day through Labor Day and by appointment the rest of the year.
 Call 800-933-3901 for more information.
-The Leadville area chamber of commerce maintains a Web site at www.leadvilleusa.com.
+The Leadville area Chamber of Commerce maintains a Web site at www.leadvilleusa.com.

 Leadville today still holds many memories of its glorious past as well as the impact the Tabors had on this colorful community.